 The most suitable type of business for the registration of a company in France is a French LLC.
 This type of business structure offers the advantages that come with the limitation of liability.
 In addition, professionals utilize the company to launch an entrepreneurial venture.

-Typically, it takes around two weeks to establish a business in France.
+Typically, it takes around 3 to 4 weeks to establish a business in France.

 The answer is yes, French businesses do not need resident directors.
 Directors can be of any nationality.